 - Institutional space to complete the award

 - Units that will provide post-award administrative support

-Enter Award Credit percentage on the Combined Credit Split panel in the UAccess Research proposal.
-The amounts carry forward from the proposal into the award, and can be modified by initiating a revised UAccess Research proposal document.
+Enter award credit percentages in the Credit Allocation page of the UAccess Research proposal.
+The amounts carry forward from proposal to award, and can be modified by routing a revised UAccess Research proposal document.

-For projects with more than one principal investigator and/or more than one department, credit for the award and F&A revenue will be distributed according what is entered into the Combined Credit Split Panel.
+For projects with more than one principal investigator and/or more than one department, credit for the award and F&A revenue will be distributed according what is entered in the UAR Credit Allocation.